nikorummukainen/blender-python-code-templates/README.md

 ### 0.9.1

-removed unnecesary newlines from templates.
+removed unnecessary newlines from templates.

 ### 0.9.4
 added link to marketplace page to README.md